 Program Overview Presentation

 The Salmon Watch overview presentation is available as a resource for local schools, education groups, and other interested individuals.
-It is traditionally offered on a limited bases in school.
-For 2020 and beyond, it will be available as a stand alone presentation, a Zoom-recorded, live via Zoom, and in-class (when social distancing allows).
-Please contact Greg Stabach at RVCOG (541) 423-1370 or gstabachATrvcog.org to schedule “live” presentation.
+It is traditionally offered on a limited basis in-school.
+For 2020 and beyond, it will be available as a stand-alone presentation, a Zoom-recorded, live via Zoom, and in-class (when social distancing allows).
+Please contact Greg Stabach at RVCOG (541) 423-1370 or gstabachATrvcog.org to schedule a "live" presentation.

 - Draw or map a real or imagined riparian area and list as many of the following components listed below (10 pts total)